X

 Access Second-Party Data

-Use a DMP to Find Success as a Publisher
+Use a DCP to Find Success as a Publisher

-As a publisher, one of your most important tools is your data management platform.
-A DMP helps you to collect, manage and activate your data so that you can gain value from it.
+As a publisher, one of your most important tools is your data collaboration platform.
+A DCP helps you to onboard, connect, enrich and activate your data so that you can gain value from it.
 You can then use that data to monetize your first-party data, improve the experience for visitors to your site and increase your platform’s value to advertisers.

-Data is powerful, but without a DMP, you can’t access its full potential.
-To make the most of your data, use a DMP to strengthen your revenue streams, find new ways to earn revenue and improve your site overall.
+Data is powerful, but without a DCP, you can’t access its full potential.
+To make the most of your data, use a DCP to strengthen your revenue streams, find new ways to earn revenue and improve your site overall.

-By combining a data management platform with other ad tech tools such as a 3rd-party data marketplace, Lotame’s Private Data Exchange and our audience optimizer, you can unlock even more of your data’s value.
+By combining a data collaboration platform with other ad tech tools such as a third-party data, second-party data collaboration and our lookalike modeling, you can unlock even more of your data’s value.

-If you want to learn first-hand what Lotame’s data management platform can do for you, fill out this form to request a demo.
+If you want to learn first-hand what Lotame’s data collaboration platform, Spherical, can do for you, fill out this form to request a demo.
 We’d love to help you realize the power of your data.